BNN-UPC/datanetAPI/README.md

 * s.get_srcdst_link_bandwidth(src,dst): Returns the bandwidth in bits/time unit of the link between node src and node dst in case there is a link between both nodes, otherwise it returns -1.
 * s.get_node_properties(node_id): Returns a dictionary with the parameters of the node identified by node_id if it exists.
 Otherwise it returns ‘None’.
 * s.get_link_properties(src,dst): Returns a dictionary with the parameters of the link between node src and node dst if they are connected by a link.
 Otherwise it returns ‘None’.
+* s.get_links_performance(): Returns the links performance object.
+Assuming the object is denoted by lp, the performance metrics stored for a specific link can be accessed using lp[src][dst] .
+See more details about the link_performance in the previous section.
+* s.get_srcdst_link_performance(src,dst): Directly returns a dictionary with the link performance metrics of the src-dst link or None if the link doesn’t exist.
+See more details about the link_performance in the previous section.